Mike Moustakas: Kansas City Royals

 On May 7, 2016, Moustakas was placed on the 15-day disabled list due to a fractured left thumb.
 On May 22, Moustakas suffered a right knee injury while colliding with teammate Alex Gordon in an attempt to fetch a pop up in foul territory.
 The next day, an MRI revealed that there was a torn ACL in the knee, ending Moustakas' 2016 season.

 Moustakas won the All-Star Final Vote for the second time of his career on July 6, 2017, and participated in the Home Run Derby.

-On July 28, Moustakas hit his 30th home run of the season at Fenway Park, becoming the fastest Royal ever to reach the mark in a season.
+On July 28, 2017, Moustakas hit his 30th home run of the season at Fenway Park, becoming the fastest Royal ever to reach the mark in a season.
 Moustakas had 38 home runs that season, a new Royals single season record.

+Moustakas became a free agent after the 2017 season once he turned down the Royals' $17.4 million qualifying offer.
+Expecting to receive a longer-term deal on the market for more guaranteed money, he instead found no interest from other teams.

-On March 10, 2018, Moustakas re-signed with the Royals for one year and $5.5 million, plus a mutual option for 2019.
+On March 10, 2018, Moustakas re-signed with the Royals for one year and $6.5 million, with an opportunity to earn another $2.2 million in incentives.
+The deal also included a mutual $15 million option for 2019.

 Milwaukee Brewers

 On July 28, 2018, the Royals traded Moustakas to the Milwaukee Brewers in exchange for Brett Phillips and Jorge López.
 With the Brewers, he batted .256/.326/.441.

 On October 4, 2018, Moustakas hit a walk-off single in the 10th inning of NLDS Game 1 vs the Colorado Rockies, giving the Brewers a 3–2 win and a 1–0 series lead.
-The Brewers later swept the series in three games, but would proceed to lose the NLCS to the Los Angeles Dodgers 4 games to 3.
+The Brewers swept the series in three games, but would proceed to lose the NLCS to the Los Angeles Dodgers 4 games to 3.
 On October 30, 2018, Moustakas declined his half of a mutual option for 2019 and became a free agent.

 On February 19, 2019, Moustakas re-signed with the Brewers, inking a one-year, $10 million deal with a mutual option for 2020.
 He declined his half of the option and became a free agent after the 2019 season.